mattwaite/sportsdatabook/_book/22-bubblecharts.md

 Before we do any more work, let's return to the earlier question: What story does this tell?
 Can you discern a story from the bubbles?
 Are teams with lots of turnovers doing poorly and teams with few turnovers doing well?
 The problem is, you can't really tell.
 So this is a dead end for a bubble chart.
 If you get a big mess, it's a dead giveaway that you probably don't have a bubble chart.

 So let's look at something else.
 Let's look at something that isn't directly correlated -- we'll look at offensive points per game vs defensive points per game.
-It's similar to the same quandrant chart we've used to look at NFL teams.

 I'm going to edit the same rvest code to grab those points per game stats and merge it all together.
 When it's done, I'll have a dataframe called `football` and we can look at where good teams fall on the chart with turnover margin as a scaled dot.